traefik-workshops/traefik-azure-arc-jumpstart-drops/4-tls/README.md

 The deployment configures Traefik with:

-- **Automatic Certificate Management**: Using Let's Encrypt
+- **Automatic Certificate Management**: Using Let's Encrypt to automatically generate and renew certificates
 - **HTTP Challenge**: For domain ownership verification
 - **Wildcard Domains**: Using sslip.io for easy testing
-- **Zero-touch Configuration**: Automatic certificate generation and renewal

 ### Important Notes